JustAlittleWolf/ConnectedTexturesGenerator/README.md

 # ConnectedTexturesGenerator
-A python script to quickly generate basic connected textures for Minecraft
+This python script provides a quick and easy way to generate connected textures with minimal effort.